Companies that use Kaseya BullPhish

 📏 Company Size Distribution

-👥 What types of companies is most likely to use Kaseya BullPhish?
+👥 What types of companies use Kaseya BullPhish?

 Company Characteristics